picotorrent/picotorrent/README.md

 ## Building PicoTorrent

-PicoTorrent depends only on what Rasterbar-libtorrent needs (Boost.System, and Boost.Random) and all dependencies are conveniently pre-packaged in a NuGet package which will be downloaded as a part of the build process.
+PicoTorrent depends only on what Rasterbar-libtorrent needs (Boost.System and OpenSSL) and all dependencies are conveniently pre-packaged in a NuGet package which will be downloaded as a part of the build process.

 To successfully build PicoTorrent, you need the following tools installed,

-- CMake (>= v2.8) (installed and added to `PATH`)
+- CMake (>= v3.8) (installed and added to `PATH`)
-- Visual Studio 2015 (Community edition) (with C++ toolset installed)
+- Visual Studio 2017 (w/ C++ toolset)
-- Chocolatey (>= v0.9.9.11)
+- Chocolatey (>= v0.10.7)

 Build PicoTorrent by running the following in a PowerShell prompt,